awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 1. The encryption method returns an [encrypted message](concepts.md#message) that contains the encrypted data, the encrypted data key, and other metadata, including the encryption context, if one was used\.

-   The metadata includes useful information, including an identifier for each wrapping key that encrypted a data key\. \(If the wrapping key is an AWS KMS customer master key, the AWS Encryption SDK stores its key ARN\.\) This information helps the AWS Encryption SDK decrypt the data\.
+   The metadata includes useful information, including an identifier for each wrapping key that encrypted a data key\. \(If the wrapping key is an AWS KMS key the AWS Encryption SDK stores its key ARN\.\) This information helps the AWS Encryption SDK decrypt the data\.

 ## How the AWS Encryption SDK decrypts an encrypted message<a name="decrypt-workflow"></a>